gowitheflow-1998/Pixel-Linguist/README.md

 ```
 python tools/evaluation_retrieval.py
 ```
-It is convenient to evaluate on other datasets available on BEIR, except Natural Questions.
+It is convenient to evaluate on other datasets available on BEIR, other than Natural Questions that we evaluated in the paper.
 Simply modify dataset name in the script.

 ## Reproduce Pixel Linguist Training